 Summer Institute for Teachers

 The Exploratorium Teacher Institute offers a summer professional development program for middle school and high school science and mathematics teachers.
 Since 1984, we’ve provided summer institutes on a variety of secondary science and mathematics topics for teachers new to the Exploratorium.
 Our institutes support the content and pedagogy described in the National Science Education Standards and the Science Content Standards for California Public Schools.
 After completing one of these professional development institutes, you become an alumnus of the Teacher Institute and are eligible to attend alumni institutes and workshops.
-The Learning Commons (our library and information hub) also becomes available for project research.

 During the institutes, teachers work with each other and with staff scientists and educators to learn more about science and mathematics teaching.
 On a typical day we interact with exhibits, engage in hands-on classroom activities, build small versions of Exploratorium exhibits, and share teaching strategies.
 Each day includes class instruction as well as independent project and research time.
-Exploratorium resources such as the Learning Commons, teacher machine shop, and museum exhibits will be available for project research.

 If you have previously attended a summer institute, you are a Teacher Institute alumnus.
 We offer Alumni Summer Institutes on our Alumni page.